-I made all my invites and printouts on www.picmonkey.com or you can use https://www.canva.com/ Decide where you will host your party.
+Decide where you will host your party.
 Make sure if you will have space to accommodate your guest.
-Guest should have room to spread out.
+The guest should have room to spread out.
 You will have magazines and supplies when making your boards.

-I purchased supplies from the Dollar Store (Dollar Tree), which I found cool decorations for my daughter Vision Board.
+I purchased supplies from the Dollar Store (Dollar Tree), which I found cool decorations for my daughter’s Vision Board.
 Walmart had a great selection of crafts as well.